In-plane magnetic response and Maki parameter of alternating-twist multilayers: In-plane Maki parameter

 Therefore, for the singlet Cooper pairs of the standard BCS-theory, one obtains $B_{\rm{P}} = 1.86 T_{\rm{c}}$ (where $B_{\rm{P}}$ is in Tesla if $T_{\rm{c}}$ is in Kelvin).

-The measurement of the critical magnetic field is not directly linked to the spin-susceptibility if there is also an orbital contribution to the magnetic susceptibility, which is different for the normal and superconducting states.
-Accordingly, Eq.~(\ref{eq:DeltaF1}) should be amended to account for the critical magnetic field, $B_{\rm{c}}$, that bridges the difference in the free energy between the superconducting and normal phases:
+The measurement of the critical magnetic field is not directly linked to the spin susceptibility if there is also an orbital contribution to the magnetic susceptibility, which is different for the normal and superconducting states.
+Accordingly, Eq.~(\ref{eq:DeltaF1}) should be amended to account for the critical magnetic field, $B_{\rm{c}}$, associated with the free-energy difference between the superconducting and normal phases: